IBM/ibm-block-csi-driver/docs/content/installation/uninstall_driver_github.md

 2. If applicable, delete the HostDefiner custom resource.

-    1. Verify that all host definition instances of the node are deleted.
+    1. Verify that all host definition instances, per configuration allowances, are deleted.

-            kubectl get hostdefinition | grep <node-name>
+            kubectl get hostdefinition

         The output displays all host definitions that do not need to be deleted.
 If all get deleted, the output displays `No resources found`.